ymolists/website/gitpod/docs/ides-and-editors/vscode.md

 <br />
 <sup>1</sup> Yes this also means you get to keep your keyboard shortcuts just the way you prefer them.
 You know, Ctrl/Cmd + W to close an editor tab 😉.

+## Settings Sync

+You can optionally enable Settings Sync with Gitpod to have the same extensions, themes and settings on VS Code Browser and Desktop.
+You can learn more about it as well as how to enable it in [Settings Sync](settings-sync).

 ## Managing extensions

 VS Code runs extensions in one of two places: locally on the UI / client side, or remotely on your Gitpod workspace.